Str4ken/unity/README.md

 ### Double check

-Package name `com.example.unity` should be replaced by your information.
+Package name `com.bin.unitybeta` should be replaced by your information.

-After entering the credentials run `git update-index --skip-worktree android/app/src/main/AndroidManifest.xml ios/Runner/AppDelegate.swift secrets.json` to tell git that changes in these files will not be tracked anymore.
+After entering the credentials run `git update-index --skip-worktree android/app/src/main/AndroidManifest.xml ios/Runner/AppDelegate.swift` to tell git that changes in these files will not be tracked anymore.

+If there is a need for tracked changes in these files `git update-index --no-skip-worktree android/app/src/main/AndroidManifest.xml ios/Runner/AppDelegate.swift`

 ### Tech Stack